oh-kay-blanket/resume/Kayla_Plunkett_CV.md

 * Authored a rich knowledge base and hosted curated learning events, strengthening department-wide competence and autonomy.

+* Implemented a front end architecture by establishing Git standards and Jira workflows.

-* Created scalable and reusable components to improve site load time and reduce build time.
+* Created scalable and reusable UI components to improve site load time, reduce build time and create consistent, pixel-perfect interfaces.

-* Innovated a custom API-powered SPA for virtual hair color try on, boosting conversion in a core product category.
+* Innovated a custom API-powered SPA using camera information to display virtual hair color try on, boosting conversion in a core product category.

 ### Owner, Front End Developer & Designer